 As of late the spotlight has been pointed with increased scrutiny, right in the face of Influencer marketing.
-So, it’s understandable that business owners up and down the country are pondering whether what was once deemed as a fad is indeed around to stay, and whether the money involved in a calculated influencer campaign could show a potential ROI.
+So, it’s understandable that business owners up and down the country are pondering whether what was once deemed as a fad is around to stay, and whether the money involved in a calculated influencer campaign could show a potential ROI.

 Compared to the hordes of celebrity followers who simply follow someone because of their status.
 The flexibility of the influencer sector will always be appealing to brands, why?
-Well, as social media constantly evolves as to do the ways a brand can get seen, for example, Instagram based fashion influencers are now making the most of the latest Instagram TV feature within the app, to show their followers how to style a product in a number of ways, rather than your traditional one static image format.
+Well, as social media constantly evolves, as to do the ways a brand can be seen, for example, Instagram based fashion influencers are now making the most of the latest Instagram TV feature within the app, to show their followers how to style a product in a number of ways, rather than your traditional static image format.

 Criticism has arisen in the sector, it’s obvious that influencer marketing does have some flaws.
 As the industry grows so do the number of companies selling budding influencers likes and followers, therefore creating figures that don’t accurately represent an influencers marketability.
 To address this problem, companies who are conducting a well-thought-out campaign will judge an influencers value by their engagement rate.
 Engagement rate is a metric that is worked out by calculating the amount of likes and comments against the number of followers a company or individual has.
 Therefore, creating a metric that allows cross-comparison regardless of company size or following.